Pods

 The initial port in the port pair references a non-allocated port on our local system similar to how SSH port forwarding works.

 Pods also have logs.
-And we can see the logs for the pod: (whatever was printed to stdout from within the container, not kubernetes).
+We can see the logs for the pod: (whatever was printed to stdout from within the container, not kubernetes).

 oc logs hello-world-pod